 Indeed, the resources on Facebook alone for home-schoolers are abundant.
 Estrin suggests that you use those resources to create a tailor-made curriculum for your child, which is much easier than asking an already tapped-out teacher to cater to your specific child as part of a class of 20 kids.

 As John Gatto, a public school educator turned home school advocate and author of "Dumbing us Down: The Hidden Curriculum of Compulsory Schooling," once said: "Teaching is a function, not a profession.
-Anything with something to offer can teach."
+Anyone with something to offer can teach."

 3. Home-schooled kids don't do as well academically